 What the Children’s Campaign is Doing

-Colorado has been putting in place education policy aimed at creating the excellent schools needed to create the outcomes of success we want for Colorado’s kids, and now is the time to focus on effective implementation of these promising reforms.
-There is still much to do to improve student achievement, close opportunity gaps, increase high school graduation rates, and ensure effective educators are in every school and classroom.
+Colorado has been putting in place education policy aimed at creating the excellent schools needed to create the outcomes of success we want for Colorado’s kids.
+There is still much to do to in response to the pandemic to ensure students and educators feel supported and seen.
 To reach these goals, the Children’s Campaign is focused on protecting and advancing:

 Great schools don’t happen by coincidence.
 There are several key elements needed to make great students and schools, including excellent teaching, high academic standards, and meaningful assessments of students’ achievement and growth.

-Educator effectiveness is one of the most important influences on student achievement.
-As school districts struggle with teacher shortages and systemic inequities, we must work even harder to ensure that every student receives a high-quality education.
+Educators are the most important influence on student achievement.
+As school districts struggle with teacher shortages and systemic inequities, we must work even harder to ensure that we hire, train and retain a diverse educator workforce so that every student receives a high-quality education.